MicrosoftDocs/architecture-center/docs/framework/security/design-network-connectivity.md

 **How do you route network traffic through NVAs for security boundary policy enforcement, auditing, and inspection?**
 ***

-Use Azure Virtual Network User Defined Routes (UDR) to control next hop for traffic between Azure, on-premises, and internet resources through the virtual appliance, virtual network gateway, virtual network, or internet.
+Use User Defined Routes (UDR) to control the next hop for traffic between Azure, on-premises, and internet resources.
+The routes can be applied to virtual appliance, virtual network gateway, virtual network, or internet.

 For example, you need to inspect all ingress traffic from a public load balancer.
 One way is to host an NVA in a subnet that allows traffic only if certain criteria is met.
 That traffic is sent to the subnet that hosts an internal load balancer that routes that traffic to the backend services.

 You can also use NVAs for egress traffic.
-For instance all workload traffic is routed by using UDR to another subnet.
+For instance, all workload traffic is routed by using UDR to another subnet.
 That subnet has an internal load balancer that distributes requests to the NVA (or a set of NVAs).
 These NVAs direct traffic to the internet using their individual public IP addresses.

 > [!TIP]